 Element Description Example 1.
 Claim Your statement of belief or truth It is important to spay or neuter your pet.
 2. Data Your supporting reasons for the claim Millions of unwanted pets are euthanized every year.
-3. Warrant You create the connection between the claim and the supporting reasons Pets that are spayed or neutered do not reproduce, preventing the production of unwanted animals.
+Warrant between the claim and the Pets that are spayed or neutered do not reproduce, preventing the production of unwanted animals.